 You’ll need a battery charger with those batteries.
 Look for chargers that take more than one battery at a time.

 Camera media is the card or solid state drive you use for recording.
 Most cameras use memory cards, but some cameras and most external recorders use SSDs.
-I’ve provided links to the best media from each camera in the Recommended Cameras resource.

 The most obvious type of support is the tripod.
 You might be a fan of the moving shot (who isn’t?), but don’t under-estimate the power of a locked-off camera simply observing the scene.